eformsignen/eformsignen.github.io/help/chapter7.rst

 **⑥ Template validity period**
    Sets the time period in which documents can be created from this template.
 By default, the start date is set to the uploaded date and you can change the date.

-   When **No expiry date** is checked, documents can be created without a time limit. **No expiry date** is unchecked and set the date, the document can only be created until the set date.
+   When **No expiry date** is checked, documents can be created without a time limit.
+If you check **No expiry date**, documents can be created without a time limit.
+If you uncheck it and set the date, then documents can be created from the template up to that date.

 **Document settings**
 ----------------------------------